fivetran/dbt_quickbooks/README.md

     using_refund_receipt: false         #disable if you don't have refund receipts in Quickbooks
     using_transfer:       false         #disable if you don't have transfers in Quickbooks
     using_vendor_credit:  false         #disable if you don't have vendor credits in Quickbooks
+    using_sales_receipt:  false         #disable if you don't have sales receipts in QuickBooks

   quickbooks_source:
     using_bill:           false         #disable if you don't have bils or bill payments in Quickbooks